UPDATE May 25, 2021: The new zoning ordinance was approved by City Council on a 4 to 3 vote on May 24, 2021.

-No one suggested that the property not be developed, but many residents want to see more green space with a maximum 60% lot coverage, and building height at 2-stories or less.
+It is understood that the Fournace property will be developed, but many residents want to see more green space with a maximum 60% lot coverage, protection of residential areas, and building heights at 2-stories or less.
+Suggestions by residents include:

 An Important Public Hearing – Monday, April 5, 2021